-Unfortunately, getting sprayed by skunk can do more than just stink up the house, and you may even need to seek vet care for your pet.
-To minimize the damage to your animal, home, and olfactory system, you want to take care of this immediately.
+Unfortunately, getting sprayed by a skunk can do more than just stink up the house, and in the worst-case scenario, you may even need to seek out the vet.
+To minimize the damage to your animal, home, and the olfactory system, you want to take care of this pungent disaster immediately.
 But don’t worry!
-There’s a lot you can do just from your home to solve the whole problem quickly and easy.
+There’s a lot you can do from your home to solve the problem quickly and easy.

-Just as your cat scratches in self-defense, so too does the skunk spray to ward off his enemies —and your cat (or dog) certainly ranks near the top of that list.
-In fact, skunks don’t have a lot of other repelling mechanisms, being small and not terribly fast.
-So they stick to the heinous smell, which is supposed to teach a potential predator never to approach the little black and white stink-bomb again.
+Just as your cat scratches in self-defense, skunks spray to ward off their enemies — with your cat (or dog) near the top of that list.
+In fact, these stinkers don’t have many other repelling mechanisms, being small and not terribly fast.
+So they stick to the heinous smell, which is supposed to teach the potential predator never to approach the little black and white stink-bomb again.

 As long as you follow a few simple steps, you should succeed in ridding everything of the offending stink, though getting there won’t be the most pleasant process.

-Sequester your animal
+Step 1: Sequester your animal.

-Wipe his face
+Step 2: Wipe his face.

-Make your cleanser
+Step 3: Make your cleanser.

-There are professional products available for you to buy, and if skunk-spraying becomes a regular occurrence, we do recommend that you keep some on hand.
+There are professional products available for you to buy, and if skunk spraying becomes a regular occurrence, we do recommend that you keep some on hand.
 But feel free to just whip up this recipe if you ever need it.
 Mix hydrogen peroxide with baking soda, and throw in a little dish soap if you need the extra oomph.
 That should do the trick.

-Wash your stuff
+Step 6: Wash your stuff.

-Get a checkup
+Step 7: Get a checkup.